 That's about it.
 It is that simple to find which Windows 10 version you are using.

-Hope that helps.
-If you like this quick tips, you might also like to know a simple way to configure Windows to automatically set a new beautiful wallpaper every day.
+I hope that helps.
+If you like these quick tips, you might also like to know a simple way to configure Windows to automatically set a new beautiful wallpaper every day.